communitiesuk/pkg_gov_uk_dashboards/README.md

-# GOV_UK_Colours
+# Plotly utilities

-This package creates options for using diffent colours within the [GOV.UK pallette](https://design-system.service.gov.uk/styles/colour/)
+This package creates options for using different colours within the [GOV.UK palette](https://design-system.service.gov.uk/styles/colour/)

 ## Table of Contents